Mary Hanford Ford: Rising tide of visibility

-Ford's last child appears to have been born in 1888.

 In 1889 she was an officer of the Western Authors and Artists Club (WCCA) of Kansas City, writing various articles including a series for Edward Bellamy's The Nationalist, an article reviewing a book on artists for The Dial, and then a series of stories for Wide Awake, a children's magazine, a series that continued in 1890.

 In 1891, now a member of the Kansas City Art association, she took part in the opening of an exhibit.
 This same year she wrote the book, Which will win? or Which wins?, and co-wrote a play.
 "Mary H. Ford ... says in her preface to the book that there are many men, like Wagner's Parsifal, whose eyes turn inward, who feel the sufferings of others so vividly that they will turn their backs upon worldly prosperity and sacrifice all worldly profit for the good of their fellow-creatures.
-With such men lies the possibility of the race for real reform, and they represent proportion of humanity much larger now than at any other time, she thinks. ... " The book was dedicated to the Farmers' Alliance and covers life on farms and the effect mortgage systems had on it, and specifically examined the ways a woman's inheritance could be taken away.
+With such men lies the possibility of the race for real reform, and they represent a proportion of humanity much larger now than at any other time, she thinks. ... " The book was dedicated to the Farmers' Alliance and covers life on farms and the effect mortgage systems had on it, and specifically examined the ways a woman's inheritance could be taken away.
 It was well reviewed locally, in Chicago and beyond.
 From a Boston review: "although the work of an unknown author, is regarded ... as likely to arouse attention.
 Nothing is known of Mrs. Mary H. Ford of Kansas City, ... (but) a woman of extended acquaintance both in political and social circles. ...
 The didactic moral of the book is interwoven with a love-tale, the idea evidently being to reach the story reading public in the same way that Bellamy reached the public with his 'Looking Backward'."
 However another reviewer said "If the 'labor question' could be settled by writing weak or sensational novels concerning it, all difficulties would speedily vanish ...
 Which Wins, by Mary H Ford ... would be likely to interest the farmer more if it had less about Parsifal in it."
 A letter-to-the-editor campaign by George Ward supported it in several newspapers.